jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_unixhost_partialsupport.md

 ## Spotlight Overview page for SQL Server connections
-Support is provided for SQL Server connections hosted on a Linux with the following exceptions.
+Support is provided for SQL Server connections hosted on Linux with the following exceptions.

 * On the System panel, Custom Counters are not supported for SQL Server connections hosted on Linux.
 * On the Processes panel, the Virtualization component is not supported for SQL Server connections hosted on Linux.